BCDA-APS/bluesky_training/docs/source/instrument/_install_new_instrument.md

+# Installation

-# Steps to install a new instrument
+Describes the steps to install a new instrument.

 **Note**:  These *instructions have been written for workstations running the Linux operating system*.
 They may be used for other operating systems but